flenniken/statictea/docs/matches.md

 # matchNumberNotCached

 Match a number and the optional trailing whitespace.
 Return the optional decimal point that tells whether the number is a float or integer.
-"Not cached" allows it to be called by a function because it has no side effects.  effects.
+"Not cached" allows it to be called by a function because it has no side effects.

 ```nim
 func matchNumberNotCached(line: string; start: Natural = 0): Option[Matches]